DLooppz/ServerImplementation/README.md

 # Server Implementation
-Implementation of a server-client system with "worker units" and "generator units" using different threads in C.
+C implementation of a server-client system with "worker units" and "generator units" using different threads.

 ## Contributors
 @DLooppz